 How do I upload evidence online to support my disability claim?

 If I filed a standard disability claim, when should I upload evidence?

 Upload your evidence as soon as you can.

-You can continue uploading documents for up to one year from the date we receive your claim.
+You can continue uploading documents for up to 1 year from the date we receive your claim.
 But, if you don’t provide any evidence or give us the information we need to help you get evidence within 30 days, we may make a decision on your claim earlier.

-If we decide your claim early, you’ll still have the rest of the one-year period to provide more information or evidence.
+If we decide your claim early, you’ll still have the rest of the 1-year period to provide more information or evidence.

 What happens if I upload more evidence after I’ve submitted a fully developed claim?

 We’ll remove your disability claim from the Fully Developed Claims program and process it as a standard claim.

-If we decide your claim earlier than one year from the date we received the claim, you’ll still have the rest of the year to provide any additional information or evidence.
+If we decide your claim earlier than 1 year from the date we received the claim, you’ll still have the rest of the year to provide any additional information or evidence.

 What kinds of documents should I upload to support my disability claim?